 Have you ever heard of INVEST and 3Cs?
-These are the most common guides that help you stay focused on writing effective user stories.
+These are the most common guides that help you stay focused on writing compelling user stories.

-Both of these are beneficial for taking your user stories to the next level.
-Therefore, if you want to become skillful at writing great user stories, consider adopting the following principles.
+Both are beneficial for taking your user stories to the next level.
+Therefore, consider adopting the following principles if you want to become skillful at writing great user story.

-The acronym INVEST contains all the concepts to follow in order to write a fantastic user story.
-Let’s briefly explain what each of these words means.
+The acronym INVEST contains all the concepts to follow to write a fantastic user story.
+Let’s briefly explain what each of these words mean.

-Independent – A user story should be independent of any other user story in order to avoid delays.
-For example, if you have two user stories depending on each other, you cannot have customer-ready software until both of these are completed.
+Independent – To avoid delays, a user story should be independent of any other user story.
+For example, if you have two user stories depending on each other, you cannot have customer-ready software until both are completed.

-Negotiable – A user story defines the user requirements, but not how they shall be implemented.
-So, it is up to the product owner and development team to decide how they are going to reach the requirement.
-From this point of view, this is a process that leaves enough room for discussion and negotiations.
+Negotiable – A user story defines the user requirements, not how they will be implemented.
+So, it is up to the product owner and development team to decide how they will reach the requirement.
+From this point of view, this process leaves enough room for discussion and negotiations.

 Valuable – Sounds obvious?
 Yes, but many user story creators fail to meet this principle.
-We already mentioned that the main goal of writing user stories is delivering value to the end users.
-Thus, try to put yourself in the user’s shoes and find out if they deliver value.
+We already mentioned that the primary goal of writing user stories is delivering value to the end users.
+Thus, try to put yourself in the user’s shoes and find out if they provide value.

 Small – User stories should be sufficiently small so that they can be completed in a reasonable time.
 Otherwise, it may become too complex, and the risk of dependencies increases.

 Testable – If a user story is not testable, the development team will not know when the story is done.
-This is why every user story should be tested and reach predefined acceptance criteria.
+Every user story should be tested and reach predefined acceptance criteria.

 The 3Cs model is another way to unlock the full potential of a user story.
 It stands for card-conversation-confirmation.
 Let’s find out more about these.

 Cards – We write user stories on cards.
 These can be physical or electronic cards like we have in the Jira software.
 The type of card you choose does not matter.
-What really matters is that you have the ability to add, remove, and prioritize these cards in order to make progress in adding value to the final product.
+What matters is that you can add, remove, and prioritize these cards to make progress in adding value to the final product.

-Confirmation – Before delivering the final software solution, it should be tested to make sure it meets the requirements stated in a user story.
-Once the solution is tested by the development team and approved by the PO, that user story is ready to be marked as „done“.
+Confirmation – Before delivering the final software solution, it should be tested to ensure it meets the requirements stated in a user story.
+Once the solution is tested by the development team and approved by the PO, that user story is ready to be marked as “done.”

-User stories are one of the most essential tools of the agile software development approach.
-So, if you have decided not to outsource your software development process, get the most out of this article and make your organization more agile.
+User stories are one of the essential tools of the Agile software development approach.
+If you have decided not to outsource your software development process, get the most out of this article and make your organization more agile.

-Technically, writing user stories is not difficult.
+Technically, writing is relatively easy.
 We have provided the basic templates which help you write compelling user stories.
-But adding value to the user stories could be more challenging since you need to follow the INVEST and 3Cs standards.
+But, adding value to the user stories could be more challenging since you need to follow the INVEST and 3Cs standards.